Paying for College

 What You Can Do

-It is your right to request an informal appeal of any outstanding debt at CBC.
+It is your right to request an appeal of any outstanding debt at CBC.
 You just have to submit a Debt Review Petition clearly stating your case, either an error on our part or extenuating circumstances in your life.

 The Debt Review Petition and any documentation you can provide has to be given to CBC within 21 days from the date included on the letter we send notifying you of the amount you owe.

 You have another choice too!
 If you feel better about presenting your case in person, the Debt Review Committee (that group of CBC representatives tasked with taking care of these matters) will convene to hear your petition in person.
 Send an email within those 21 days mentioned in the last paragraph, and we will schedule a time for you to bring your case forward.
-You’ll still need to include the Debt Review Petition and supporting documentation, but you’ll have the chance to add your side of the story in a conversation with the committee.
+You’ll still need to include the Debt Review Petition and supporting documentation, but you’ll have the chance to add your side of the account in a conversation with the committee.

 Is your debt from a campus parking ticket?
 That involves a different process through the Citation Review Committee.
 Learn how to appeal a parking citation by visiting Campus Security & Safety.